counsyl/hgvs/README.md

-In most next-gen sequencing applications, variants are first discovered and described in terms of their genomic coordinates such as chromosome 7, position 117,199,563 with reference allele `G` and alternative allele `T` (for reference, this dnSNP rs79282516, ClinVar RCV000007607).
+In most next-gen sequencing applications, variants are first discovered and described in terms of their genomic coordinates such as chromosome 7, position 117,199,563 with reference allele `G` and alternative allele `T`.
 According to the HGVS standard, we can describe this variant as `NC_000007.13:g.117199563G>T`.
 The first part of the name is a RefSeq ID `NC_000007.13` for chromosome 7 version 13.
-The `g.` denotes that this is a variant described in genomic (chromosomal) coordinates.
+The `g.` denotes that this is a variant described in genomic (i.e. chromosomal) coordinates.
 Lastly, the chromosomal position, reference allele, and alternative allele are indicated.
-For simple single nucleotide changes the '>' character is used.
+For simple single nucleotide changes the `>` character is used.

 More commonly, a variant will be described using a cDNA or protein style HGVS name.
 In the example above, the variant in cDNA style is